the-turing-way/bookdash/reports/2024-June-BookDash-11.md

 Similar to the previous Book Dashes in 2022 and 2023, we also had a local hub hosted in London at The Alan Turing Institute with modifications introduced for the in-person participants to plan their day offline.
 A mini Dutch hub also took place at TU Delft on 3 of June.

-## Application, Review and Selection process - Esther
+## Application, Review and Selection process

 As in the past, we invited applications through an open call where interested applicants could state their goals and interest in the Book Dash.
 Previous attendees and long-term members of the community were also invited to sign up as mentors for new contributors and session leads as part of the application process.